menacit/logging_course/30-ai_and_ml.md

 Human brains are trained to identify things out of the ordinary.

-We can do the same for computers.
+With a bit of work, we can make computers do the same thing.

 Enables us to sift through enormous amounts of logs and act before a